catenax-ng/product-agents-edc/charts/agent-connector-memory/README.md

-# agent-connector
+# agent-connector-memory

 ![Version: 1.9.5-SNAPSHOT](https://img.shields.io/badge/Version-1.9.5--SNAPSHOT-informational?style=flat-square) ![Type: application](https://img.shields.io/badge/Type-application-informational?style=flat-square) ![AppVersion: 1.9.5-SNAPSHOT](https://img.shields.io/badge/AppVersion-1.9.5--SNAPSHOT-informational?style=flat-square)

 A Helm chart for an Agent-Enabled Tractus-X Eclipse Data Space Connector.
 The connector deployment consists of two runtime consists of a
 Control Plane and a Data Plane.
-Note that _no_ external dependencies such as a PostgreSQL database and HashiCorp Vault are included.
+Note that _no_ external dependencies such as HashiCorp Vault are included.

-This chart is intended for use with an _existing_ PostgreSQL database and an _existing_ HashiCorp Vault.
+This chart is intended for use with an _existing_ HashiCorp Vault.

 **Homepage:** <https://github.com/catenax-ng/product-agents-edc/tree/main/charts/agent-connector>